Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 Analyzing feedback is important for understanding customer needs.
 It helps product managers solve problems and create products that meet expectations.

 Research shows 62% of customers expect businesses to anticipate their needs, while 73% want companies to understand their unique needs and expectations.
+When you collect feedback and analyze it, you'll see positive effects on customer loyalty and retention, as well as your bottom line.

 2. Driving product development and improvement